- Satisfactory Academic Progress

 Research Assistantships are available across the University through grant monies or other external sources.
 Conditions of employment and amounts of compensation vary.
 Questions about such sources of support should be directed to the academic departments or colleges.

-Doctor of Art Fellowships are awarded each year to students admitted to and enrolled in Doctor of Arts programs.
+Doctor of Arts Fellowships are awarded each year to students admitted to and enrolled in Doctor of Arts programs.
 These fellowships are available in the Departments of Biological Sciences, Mathematics, and Political Science.
 Most of these fellowships are awarded in the spring semester for the next academic year.
 Contact the departments for details and applications.
-Please be aware that the entire DA fellowship award (tuition/fee scholarship and the monthly stipend) is disbursed as scholarships so will impact a student's federal financial aid eligibility.
+Please be aware that the entire DA Fellowship award (tuition/fee scholarship and the monthly stipend) is disbursed as scholarships and will impact a student's federal financial aid eligibility.

 Contact, Location, and Phone Number: